pjolson/MySuiteBlog/about/README.md

 ## NetSuite

 I began my NetSuite career with an organization that worked in the healthcare IT space.
-With this organization, I was introduced to NetSuite and began my, largely, self-taught journey of learning NetSuite.
+With this organization, I was introduced to NetSuite and began my mostly self-taught journey of learning NetSuite.
 This company experienced rapid growth and my team had the opportunity to implement some very interesting business solutions in NetSuite ranging from onboarding/offboarding employees to sales automation and contract management.

 Over the next 5 years I was able to work often with: